-If you are repeatedly informed that your username/password is invalid despite it being entered correctly, it could be that you have an account without IMAP/POP3 access which is what allows you to access your email from a program such as Outlook or from a mobile phone.
+If you are repeatedly informed that your username/password is invalid despite it being entered correctly, it could be that you have an account without IMAP/POP/SMTP access.

-If you wish to upgrade your account to include this feature, you can do so by clicking on the 'Upgrade' button on the same page.
+If you wish to upgrade your account to include this feature, you can do so by clicking on the See Upgrades button on the same page.

 Check username and password fields even where 'optional'